 Finding Facebook Pages: Graph, Keyword & Interest Search

 Finding a Facebook Page is often the biggest challenge to creating Facebook Graph queries.
-In today’s post, we’ll look at several methods to find Pages and where they work best: Keyword Search, Graph Search and Interest Search.
+In today’s post, we’ll look at just of few of the techniques available to find Pages and where they work best: Keyword Search, Graph Search and Interest Search.